Umesh-01/Python-Assistant/README.md

 * Searching anything on the internet [e.g. 'search Python', 'search uttar pradesh']

+## Requirements

+Python version 3.9+ or higher

+Either you can use CLI or you can use IDE (like PyCharm)

+## Installation

+Press the Fork button, to save a copy of this repository on your GitHub account

+OR

+Download this repository by clicking on Download ZIP inside the Code button

+OR

+Clone this repository by typing `git clone https://github.com/Umesh-01/Python-Assistant.git` command in git bash

 ## Contributing

 PRs are welcome 🙂

+If you find any issue just put it in the issue section

 Try to follow PEP 8 guidelines and add comments!!